Chicken and Rice for Dogs 101

 Less is more.
 There’s no need to add fats, oils, or seasonings during the preparation process; they can irritate your dog’s stomach and increase intestinal distress.
 Bland food is best for sensitive stomachs.

-To prepare: Boil the chicken and cup of rice until fully cooked.
-Once cooked, cube or shred the chicken into pieces that are the appropriate size for your dog to eat easily.
+To prepare boiled chicken for dogs: Put a pot of water on high heat.
+Put the raw chicken (remember: no chicken bones!) in boiling water until fully cooked.
+Once cooked, cube or shred the chicken meat into bite-sized pieces that are the appropriate size for your dog to eat easily.
+Let cool to room temperature.

-It’s not necessary to cook the rice until mushy, says Scheibe.
-But be sure not to undercook it, since partially-cooked rice takes more effort for dogs to digest.
+It’s not necessary to cook the cup of rice until mushy, says Scheibe.
+But be sure not to undercook it, since partially cooked rice takes more effort for dogs to digest.
+Combine the shredded chicken pieces with the cooked rice and store in an airtight container.

-For pet parents who want to incorporate a chicken and rice recipe for dogs into their rotation on a long-term basis, commercially prepared whole-food diets are a convenient way to take the guesswork out of feeding fresh ingredients while maintaining the quality of home-cooked meals.
+For pet parents who want to incorporate a chicken and rice recipe for dogs into their rotation on a long-term basis, commercially prepared whole-food diets are a convenient way to take the guesswork out of feeding fresh ingredients while maintaining the quality of homemade dog food.

-A shelf-stable meal like JustFoodForDogs Pantry Fresh Chicken and Rice or fresh frozen JustFoodForDogs Chicken & White Rice recipe are both nutritionally complete meal systems that have all of the benefits of feeding chicken and rice for dogs without having to cook it yourself.
-It can also be used as a topper on your dog’s regular food.
+A shelf-stable meal like Pantry Fresh or fresh frozen Chicken and Rice are both nutritionally complete meal systems.
+They have all of the benefits of feeding chicken and rice for dogs without having to cook it yourself.
+You can also use it as a topper on your dog’s regular food.

 How Much Chicken and Rice Should You Feed Your Dog?